dylanjustice/AndcultureCode/CLEAN-CODE.md

     #region Constructor

     public ChaptersController(
-        IRepositoryReadConductor<Chapter> chapterReadConductor,
+        /* The "chapter" prefix here is redundant due to the context of being in the `ChaptersController` */ IRepositoryReadConductor<Chapter> chapterReadConductor,
         IStringLocalizer localizer,
         ILogger<ChaptersController> logger,
         IMapper mapper
     ) : base(localizer)
     {
-        _chapterReadConductor = chapterReadConductor;
+        // The "chapter" prefix here is redundant due to the context of being in the `ChaptersController` _chapterReadConductor = chapterReadConductor;
         _logger = logger;
         _mapper = mapper;